open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 - Considering that the input feature map is usually very small, the function will upsample the feature map by default for easy visualization.

-**Note: When the image and feature map scales are different, the `draw_featmap` function will automatically perform upsampling alignment.
+**Note: When the image and feature map scales are different, the `draw_featmap` function will automatically perform an upsampling alignment.
 If your image has an operation such as `Pad` in the preprocessing during the inference, the feature map obtained is processed with `Pad`, which may cause misalignment problems if you directly upsample the image.**

 ## Usage examples